 State agencies will be able to implement State policy with greater clarity, efficiency and effectiveness.

-Provide regular updates to germane State agencies regarding slickspot peppergrass litigation, woodland caribou critical habitat, wolverine listing, grizzly bear delisting and other priorities of the Governor.
+- Provide regular updates to germane State agencies regarding greater sage-grouse conservation, woodland caribou critical habitat, wolverine conservation planning, grizzly bear delisting, salmon, steelhead and bull trout recovery planning and conservation programs and other priorities of the Governor.

-Provide technical and policy expertise on federal listing proposals of MDL settlement species.
+- Provide technical and policy expertise on federal listing proposals of Multi-District Litigation (MDL) settlement species.

 Goal #2: Negotiate agreements with federal resource agencies that rely upon science and common sense, involve all parties affected by ESA decisions, and incorporate Idaho’s economic vitality and values into the decision making process.